Access to Underserved Communities

 The analysis should explore how the product or service is a critical one and the deep/profound impacts it has on vulnerable or minority groups who may have never had access to such necessities beforehand.

 Providing basic needs is a direct way to achieve welfare outcomes, such as improved health, education, farming, and family planning practices.
-This impact should be measured to gauge the scale of the impact.
+This impact should be measured to gauge the severity of the impact.

 In general, we can claim that the impact is significant if: